 Elliott Balch photo via Facebook

-Born and raised in Fresno, Balch graduated from Edison High School and earned a bachelor’s degree at Harvard University and a master’s degree from the University of Chicago, according to his announcement.
+Born and raised in Fresno, Balch graduated from Edison High School and earned a bachelor’s degree at Harvard University and a master’s degree from the University of Chicago.

 “My family history, like that of many of our neighbors, is one of hardworking migrants, farmers, and entrepreneurs,” Balch said in his announcement.
 “Growing up as a middle-class ‘city kid’ here in the 1980s and 1990s, with parents who worked in local government, I learned to take pride in public service, and value ethics in the work of officials at every level.”

 Balch also worked for former Assemblymember Juan Arambula (D-Fresno), first on his campaign and then his staff.
 In 2018, Balch was an active leader in the Measure P campaign, the successful local sales tax hike aimed at improving parks in Fresno.

 Balch said he is taking this step during “a watershed moment in Fresno history.”

 “Having moved mountains with property owners to create the Downtown Partnership and the improvement district, I value their trust and am committed to providing value in ways familiar as well as new,” Balch said.
 “While our team delivers excellence in services every day, we are also builders and will take action to grow the pie of opportunity and engage our community in shaping the future of Downtown Fresno.”